lovac42/WhistlingDixie/README.md

-## Scenario no.2:
+## Usage Scenario no.2:
 As a child, I often avoid steping on cracks on the sidewalk.
-Lately, I've developed a general unease towards clicking on the "Again" button similar to the divisions on the sidewalk.
+Lately, I've developed a general uneasiness towards clicking on the "Again" button similar to the divisions on the sidewalk.
 When I do click on it, I'll have to go back and redo the grade so that each and every click says "Easy" in my mind.

 <img src="https://github.com/lovac42/WhistlingDixie/blob/master/screenshots/crackStepping.png?raw=true">